GaryLiu152/chemprop_abaucin/README.md

 ## Prediction
 Activity scores produced by the model were used as the main method of prioritizing molecules.
+In the paper described, we used the Broad Drug Repurposing Hub as a prediction set (raw data [**here**](data/Broad_DRH_smiles.csv).

 ## Additional Tools